skeetcha/sabacc_py/README.md

 # sabacc
-Sabacc for Computer and Mobile Phones
+Sabacc for Raspberry Pi and Mobile Phones